ylwang99/Enron2mbox/README.md

     ```
 Note that here we use mbox format emails.
 And mail collection (you'll get mail collection in the next section) should go to "/CHANGE_THIS_to_the_path_where_you_want_to_store_the_mail/".

 4. Create PAM file `/etc/pam.d/dovecot` to use system user authentication for email account verification.
-Copy the following in file `/etc/pam.d/dovecot`:
+Copy the following into file `/etc/pam.d/dovecot`:
     ```
     auth       required       pam_opendirectory.so try_first_pass
     account    required       pam_nologin.so